ggrig/windows-ec2-cdk/README.md

    ```sh
    ./deploy.sh
    ```
-4. Open created .rdp file and connect to the EC2.
+4. Open created `client_ec2_connection.rdp` file and connect to the EC2.
 Use the password from the console's output.

 ## Useful commands